aim-qmul/4a2a/README.md

 4. `Release` - The release time of the compressor in ms (100 to 1000).
 5. `Make-up` - The make-up gain of the compressor in dB.
 6. `Peak Reduction` - The emulated peak reduction of the LA-2A (40 to 100).
 This slider controls the other five sliders and overrides their values.
+7. `Comp./Limit.` - The mode of the compressor.
+When the button is changed, sliders 1-5 are also changed based on the peak reduction.

 ## Installation